Barclays eyes narrow new UK bank as rivals take different path

 STILL CHANGING

-Under the new rules at least six British banks must set up the firewalls, which lawmakers expect to shield savers from problems in riskier areas of banking and try to avoid a repeat of the 2007-09 financial crisis when taxpayers had to bail out Royal Bank of Scotland (RBS.L) and Lloyds (LLOY.L).
+Under the new rules at least six British banks must set up the firewalls, which lawmakers expect to shield savers from problems in riskier areas of banking and try to avoid a repeat of the 2007-09 financial crisis when taxpayers had to bail out Royal Bank of Scotland and Lloyds.

 Final rules will not be laid out until early next year and how they are set for capital, liquidity, dividends and derivatives could still force banks to rethink plans.